jspin-dev/MinoCore/README.md

 ## Game Schemas

-A `GameSchema` is a collection of predetermined behaviors that impact core game functionality.
+A `GameSchema` is a collection of predetermined behaviors that impact the core game state.
 Schema elements commonly change between game variants, but do not typically change from a user's individual settings or during an individual game session.
 You can use a preset schema (such as guideline, sega, and nintendo for tetromino-based games), or build your own using preset or custom behaviors.